Registration for Shakespeare Summer Camp 2021 has closed, but check back next year for more information about Summer Camp 2022!

-Join us as we spend two exciting weeks exploring the entire playmaking experience—from acting to costuming to hair/makeup, set design to props, lighting to music—all within the framework of Twelfth Night.
+playmaking experience—from acting to costuming to hair/makeup, set design to props, lighting to music—campers are also exploring facets of video performance, including:

 -Learning how to record and submit audition tapes and online performances